Post 4 of 12

-This way, you need no more than four screens to print virtually anything, greatly simplifying the screen printing process and allowing for automatic presses and mass production.
+This way, you need no more than four screens to print virtually anything.
+This greatly simplifies the process and allows for automatic presses and mass production.

 The most common ink used for all kinds of garments, this heat reactive adhesive can be used for both light and dark surfaces.
 Unfortunately, you will need a high heat transfer printing machine as plastisol inks require at least 150 degrees Celsius (300 degrees Fahrenheit).

-Water-based inks connect to the surface more effectively and give a softer feel to it.
-They are also excellent for printing dark images on the text on a light base.
-Similar to traditional textile printing, it doesn’t require as complicated equipment as plastisol inks.
+Water-based inks bind to the surface more effectively and give a softer feel to the fabric.
+They are excellent for printing dark images on the text on a light base.
+Similar to traditional textile printing, the difference is, it doesn’t require complicated equipment like plastisol inks do.

-The main advantage of screen printing over other printing methods is that it is easy to accomplish and can be reproduced on a mass scale, making it an excellent choice for industrial use.
-In addition, the variety of mesh types and inks available make the technique incredibly versatile, to the point, it is used for al,l kinds of products nowadays, not just clothing.
+The main advantage of screen printing over other printing methods is it capability of reproducing on mass scale, making it an excellent choice for industrial use.
+In addition, the variety of mesh types and inks available make the technique incredibly versatile, to the point, it is used for all kinds of products, not just clothing.

 Screen printing can at times be time-consuming and labor intensive as it needs separate stencils for different colors in the same design.
 It is neither the best printing method for detailed design jobs.